jsb58p/CS449---Software-Engineering-Project/README.md

 To link the JavaFX library with the program using it:

-Right click the program > Run as > Run Configurations > select the program in the left-side pane > Arguments tab > Under VM arguments enter: --module-path "path\to\javafx-sdk-24.0.2\lib" --add-modules javafx.controls,javafx.fxml
+Right click the program > Run as > Run Configurations > select the program in the left-side pane > Arguments tab > Under VM arguments enter: --module-path "path\to\javafx-sdk-24.0.2\lib" --add-modules javafx.controls,javafx.fxml > Apply

 --